inv4fee2020/pli_node_conf/README.md

 **_NOTE: The script uses a base install folder is your linux users $HOME folder - which is now set as a VARIABLE._**
+#### Main script actions
 The script performs the following actions;

 - Updates Postgres DB password 'sed' find/replace on BASH_FILE1
 - Removes existing Golang install as part of pre-requisite for BASH_FILE1
 - Updates BASH_FILE2 to use new '.env' files & Postgres password
 - Updates BASH_FILE2 with TLS certificate files & TLS Port
-- Creates local certificate authority & TLS certificate for use with local job server
+- Creates local certificate authority & TLS certificate for use with local job server (enabling HTTPS)
 - Updates BASH_FILE2 with EXTERNAL_INITIATORS parameter
 - Checks for the Golang path & updates bash profile as necessary
 - Initialises the BASH_FILE2 PM2 service & sets PM2 to auto start on boot